Souradeep2233/RxIntelli/Readme.md

 | 🔐 Data Layer | Local FAISS Index / Persistent DB Ready |

 ---
+## **🚀 How to Run Locally**

+Follow these steps to get the application up and running on your machine.

+1. Setup Your Environment

+    First, it's highly recommended to create a virtual environment to keep your project dependencies separate.

+2. Create a new virtual environment:

+    * conda create -n my_env python=3.10

+3. Activate the environment (on macOS/Linux):

+    * conda activate my_env

+4. Install all packages from the requirements file:

+    * pip install -r requirements.txt

+    Visit the Official PyTorch Website to find the correct command for your system (e.g., pip3 install torch torchvision torchaudio).

+5. Run the App!

+    Once everything is installed, use Streamlit to launch the app.

+    Make sure you are in the project's root directory:

+    * streamlit run app3.py

+Your browser should automatically open to the application's local address, or manually give the port address!
 ## **❤️ Why LoopCare Wins**

 * Real healthcare impact — automates messy, daily workflows.